CodingItWrong/user-modifiable-software/smalltalk/impact.md

 title: 'Smalltalk > Impact'
 ---

-What were some people able to accomplish as a result of Smalltalk?
+What were some things people were able to accomplish as a result of Smalltalk?

 Wirfs-Brock summarizes Smalltalk's impact in broad terms: